-In April 2009, the FASB issued FASB Staff Position No. 107-1 and APB 28-1, "Interim Disclosures about Fair Value of Financial Instruments" ("FSP 107-1").
-FSP 107-1 requires disclosures about the fair value of financial instruments in interim reporting periods of publicly traded companies as well as in annual financial statements.
-FSP 107-1 was effective for interim periods ending after June 15, 2009.
-The adoption of FSP 107-1 did not have a material impact on the Company's consolidated financial statements.
+In April 2009, the FASB issued new guidance which requires disclosures about the fair value of financial instruments in interim reporting periods of publicly traded companies as well as in annual financial statements.
+The new guidance was effective for interim periods ending after June 15, 2009.
+The adoption of this new guidance did not have a material impact on the Company's consolidated financial statements.

-In May 2009, the FASB issued SFAS No. 165, "Subsequent Events."
-This Statement does not result in significant changes in the subsequent events that an entity reports in its financial statements.
-This Statement requires the disclosure of the date through which an entity has evaluated subsequent events and the basis for that date, that is, whether that date represents the date the financial statements were issued or were available to be issued.
-This Statement was effective for the Company in Q2 2009, and the required disclosure has been included in Note 1 to the consolidated financial statements.
-The adoption of this Statement did not have a significant impact on the Company's consolidated financial statements.
+In May 2009, the FASB issued new guidance relative to subsequent events which does not result in significant changes in the subsequent events that an entity reports in its financial statements.
+The new guidance requires the disclosure of the date through which an entity has evaluated subsequent events and the basis for that date, that is, whether that date represents the date the financial statements were issued or were available to be issued.
+The new guidance was effective for the Company in the second quarter of 2009, and the required disclosure has been included in Note 1 to the consolidated financial statements.
+The adoption of this new guidance did not have a significant impact on the Company's consolidated financial statements.